 I recently started building an instagram presence for my blog, why, doesn’t matter and I’ll get into it.
-But that means I need content to do that so enter the getwifed runfie!
+But that means I need content to do that so enter the sweat sweetly runfie!
 Plus looking at instagram pictures can be really inspiring and making your own might keep you motivated, why shouldn’t you get in on the action?
 There’s no way these super beautiful running shots are captured by and out stretched arm.
-Before I started an instagram for getwifed I liked to post each Sunday for the Nike Run Club app’s 5k global challenge.
+Before I started an instagram for sweat sweetly I liked to post each Sunday for the Nike Run Club app’s 5k global challenge.
 I mostly stuck to landscapes but the one time I did the arm out thing someone told me I had crazy eyes and I knew I had to up my game.

 The secret is the right app

-Once again I’m starting with the most important thing and it’s free!
+Once again I’m starting with the most important thing!
 I downloaded gorillacam on my iPhone which allows you to take multiple pictures over a period of time.
 You set the delay for you to get to your spot and then it will take the number of pictures you set it to.
 I’ve found it takes about one every second.
 Truthfully most of the pictures will be absent you or unflattering but in the bunch will be a couple of stunners, save those and post liberally.
 A few notes about the app it, I’m running it on a 6s by the way.
-It doesn’t seem to have a zoom function so get the camera close that said it takes full resolution images so you can crop pretty tight.
+It doesn’t seem to have a zoom function so get the camera close, that said it takes full resolution images so you can crop pretty tight.
 Give it the best chance though by tapping on the area you think you’ll be and getting it to focus there.
 It also has a flash function and you can use the front facing camera if you want.
 Those two buttons might not seem that related but… I can’t turn on the flash on mine unless I first engage the front facing camera then change it back and then magically the flash button starts to work, it might save you a headache in low light.

 Find a way to secure your phone